joemoose/dungeoneers.d20/docs/appendix-d-renown.md

 ## Boon Tokens

-Once you achieve heroic or villainous renown, anytime you modify your renown further (greater than six for heroes or less than -6 for villains), you receive a boon token.
+Once you achieve heroic or villainous renown, you receive a boon token anytime you modify your renown further (greater than six for heroes or less than -6 for villains).
 You can hold up to two boon tokens.

 Spend your boon tokens with the GM anytime during play to gain unique benefits relevant to your status.